DeepeshKhubchandani/Drobe/README.md

 **[Link to Product Demo Video]** *(Upload your video to YouTube/Vimeo and add link here)*

 *1-2 minute walkthrough showing:*
-- User uploading a clothing photo
+1. User requesting outfit suggestions for an occasion
-- AI automatically categorizing the item
+2. AI generating personalized recommendations
-- User requesting outfit suggestions for an occasion
+3. User uploading a clothing photo
-- AI generating personalized recommendations
+4. AI automatically categorizing the item
-- User saving a favorite outfit
+5. User views Look of the Day page

 ---